saumya-a-chauhan/Deep-Learning-for-Endometriosis-Classification/README.md

 ### **Solution**

-Integrate **Attention Mechanisms** into SOTA CNN backbones for improved lesion detection, interpretability, and robustness.
+Integrate **Attention Mechanisms** into RESNET-50 backbones for improved lesion detection, interpretability, and robustness.

 ---